Programster's Blog

 Create Docker Compose File

-Now create the docker compose file:
+Now we need to create the Docker compose file:

 editor ~/passbolt/docker-compose.yaml